Milarrochy Bay

-Milarrochy Bay is a bay on Loch Lomond, in southern Scotland.
+Milarrochy Bay is a bay on Loch Lomond, in central Scotland.
 It is near the village of Balmaha.
+Known locally as Bakey Bay, due to the rounded mounds regularly on display.

 There are a few houses near the bay.
 Other bays on the east of Loch Lomond include Cashel Bay and Sallochy Bay.
-The bay has a visitor centre, where you can pick up leaflets about Loch Lomond and The Trossachs National Park and the surrounding area.
+The bay has a visitor centre with leaflets about Loch Lomond and The Trossachs National Park and the surrounding area.
 There is also a camping and caravanning club site.